Whitaker-Bement Girls in Mathematics Competition

 Were you at the event?
 If so, it would be super helpful if you could fill out the event feedback form.
 We’d love to hear from everyone: competitors, coaches, chaperones, volunteers, spectators… anyone who attended!

-We absolutely cannot wait for the 2nd annual WBGMC!
-It’s likely the event will take place on Sunday, January 17th, 2021.
+The 2nd annual WBGMC will take place on Sunday, January 17th, 2021!

 The Williston Math team is excited to announce the first Whitaker-Bement Girls in Mathematics Competition!

 Our vision is to bring together 100+ elementary and middle school girls for a day of fun, centered around mathematics, empowerment, and growing a strong female-centric mathematics community!